Hobart City Council has announced $6.8 million set aside in the capital works budget to re-start the Battery Point Walkway project.

 The Walkway had started to gain real traction in 2013 until it was stridently opposed by residents of the exclusive waterfront suburb of Battery Point, particularly from those living in Clarke Avenue and Napoleon Street as the path would run past their back yards.

 It was then rejected by the Resource Management and Planning Appeal Tribunal in 2015.

 The new money will fund re-design, development and building of the Walkway, which has the potential to become an iconic feature of Hobart, attracting visitors and locals to the area.

 The Hobart Mercury has reported that the Hobart Lord Mayor Sue Hickey stated earlier this year that “It was the council’s firm belief that a Battery Point Walkway was something most people in the city wanted.”

-The Hobart City Council has spent the past seven years creating high-grade bike lanes on Sandy Bay Road.
+The Hobart City Council spent years creating the painted bike lanes on Sandy Bay Road.

 Without the Battery Point Walkway these lanes end at Marieville Esplanade leaving commuters to battle traffic or take the quieter but hillier and winding route through Battery Point.